Three generations of NH label makers

 Tag & Label Manufacturers Institute Innovation Award

-Amherst Label owner Nick Calvetti was named Business Leader of the Year 2019 Greater Merrimack Chamber of Commerce
+Amherst Label president Nye Hornor was named Business Leader of the year in 2021.
+Owner Nick Calvetti was named Business Leader of the Year 2019 Greater Merrimack Souhegan Valley Chamber of Commerce